Lesson Plan - Get It!

 The ancient Egyptians kept a variety of pets in their homes.
 Think about the region and climate where Egypt is located.
 If you are uncertain where Egypt is located, you can find it on the following map:

-What types of pets do you think people in that region would have kept?
-Tell your teacher or parent.
+- What types of pets do you think people in that region would have kept?

 The average ancient Egyptian kept cats, dogs, monkeys, and falcons as pets, but the wealthy had even more extravagant pets.
 Members of the royal family were known to keep some of the fiercest animals in all of Egypt as pets: lions and cheetahs!